akrisiun/osx-wiki/apache2+webmin.md

 	Options None

 ```
-Next, you will need to create the directory path that you referenced in the munin.conf file and modify the ownership to allow munin to write to it:
+Next, you will need to create the directory path that you referenced in the munin.conf file and modify th
+e ownership to allow munin to write to it:

 ```
 sudo mkdir /var/www/munin